WristRoute is a standalone Apple Watch GPS app for hiking, biking,

 scrolling the map to avoid automatic redisplay of current position

-whenever you raise your wrist, or to save battery when in an area
+whenever wrist up occurs, or to save battery when in an area with no

-with no GPS coverage, such as a cave, deep canyon, or densely
+GPS coverage, such as a cave, deep canyon, or densely forested north

 With Battery Saver the GPS is powered on from wrist up until shortly